heathgr/s-is-for-store/README.md

 ### Unsubscribing

-There are cases where a listener may need to unsubscribe from a store.
 When the subscribe function gets called, it returns an unsubscribe function:

 ``` ts
 const unsubscribe = store.subscribe(listener)